xinzhao13/Machine_Learning_scikit-learn/README.md

-# Machine_Learning_Python
+# Machine Learning Python
-Implementation of as many machine learning algorithms as possible in Python
+Implementation of many machine learning algorithms in Python, along with proper documentation and data sets used.